Accessibility of library and information services

 The service provider’s accessibility guidelines are followed when publishing research data and producing description data.

 The theses are archived in the joint Theseus Repository of the universities of applied sciences or in an internal HAMK thesis archive in an accessible PDF/A format.
+The theses are written using HAMK’s accessible document base.
 The student is responsible for the accessibility of their thesis content.
 The Theseus guidelines describe how to create an accessible thesis.

-HAMK Publications services is responsible for the publication processes of the online journal HAMK Unlimited and the blog HAMK Beat.
-The services also support the publications by providing guidance for writing and publishing.
+HAMK Publication services is responsible for the publication processes of the online journal HAMK Unlimited and the blog HAMK Beat.
+The services support publishing by offering guidance for writing and publishing.

-The online journal HAMK Unlimited is an accessible website.
-The editorial staff strive to ensure that the texts and related images and tables are as accessible as possible.
+The online magazine HAMK Unlimited is an accessible website.
+The editorial team strives to ensure that texts and related images and tables are as accessible as possible.
 The same applies to the reviewed HAMK Beat blog.

 E-publications are made accessible.
 The editorial staff also pay attention to the accessibility of the publications’ language.

 The author is responsible for content accessibility.
-The Publications services provide help to authors to improve the linguistic accessibility of texts.
+The Publication services provide help to authors to improve the linguistic accessibility of texts.

 Responsibilities